emfcamp/Website/templates/about/internet.md

 ### Bringing wireless access points

 Please don’t set up your own access point if at all possible.
-Wireless airtime is a precious commodity at hacker events, because each additional SSID will transmit 802.11 beacons and management frames, slowing down wireless connectivity for everyone in the area, even if they're not using your network.
+Wireless airtime is a precious commodity at hacker events, and **every additional SSID slows the network down for everyone** by transmitting 802.11 beacons and management frames, even if they're not using your network.

 If you have no other choice (for running experiments and such), please be nice and follow these rules: